 3.6 At least five working days' notice of all meetings of the Committee will be given to each Committee Member and to the Chair of the Board unless any two members of the Committee certify in writing that, because of special circumstances which are set out in the certificate, the meeting ought to be called as a matter of extreme urgency.

-- 3.7 Resolutions of the Customer Services Committee are to be decided by a majority of votes and each Customer Services Committee Member present in person shall be entitled to one vote.
-A written resolution signed by all the members of the Customer Services Committee (provided that they would constitute a quorum of the Customer Services Committee) is as valid as if it had been passed at a meeting of the Customer Services Committee and may consist of several documents in similar form each signed by one or more of the Customer Services Committee. - 3.8 If there is an equality of votes, the Chair is entitled to a second or casting vote.
+3.7 Resolutions of the Customer Services Committee are to be decided by a majority of votes and each Customer Services Committee Member present in person shall be entitled to one vote.
+A written resolution signed by all the members of the Customer Services Committee (provided that they would constitute a quorum of the Customer Services Committee) is as valid as if it had been passed at a meeting of the Customer Services Committee.
+3.8 If there is an equality of votes, the Chair is entitled to a second or casting vote.
 Resolutions which fail to secure a majority in favour are to be lost.

-4. Duties and Responsibilities

-The principal duties of the Committee are:

-- To consider reporting relating to customer feedback including Tenant Satisfaction Measures, petitions, complaints and compliments and to provide insight and feedback to the Board in order to escalate any concerns and to inform possible resolution or future service delivery models, priorities and plans - To compare and benchmark services with other organisations noted for good practice. - To review outcome performance against customer service related standards and performance targets from a customer service and experience perspective.
+4. Duties and Responsibilities The principal duties of the Committee are: To consider reporting relating to customer feedback including Tenant Satisfaction Measures, petitions, complaints and compliments and to provide insight and feedback to the Board in order to escalate any concerns and to inform possible resolution or future service delivery models, priorities and plans To compare and benchmark services with other organisations noted for good practice.
+To review outcome performance against customer service related standards and performance targets from a customer service and experience perspective.
 To provide associated feedback to the Board.
-To consider any tenant led scrutiny reports relevant to the work of the Committee and monitor the delivery of any resulting improvement actions as required by the Board. - To undertake in-depth review of key service areas if requested by the Board. - To act as the Board's critical friend in relation to compliance with the Regulator of Social Housing's Consumer Standards and Housing Ombudsman Complaint Handling Code. - To monitor the implementation of the Customer Involvement Strategy, and provide associated reporting to the Board.
+To consider any tenant led scrutiny reports relevant to the work of the Committee and monitor the delivery of any resulting improvement actions as required by the Board.
+To act as the Board's critical friend in relation to compliance with the Regulator of Social Housing's Consumer Standards and Housing Ombudsman Complaint Handling Code.
+To monitor the implementation of the Customer Involvement Strategy, and provide associated reporting to the Board.